Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 approximation tends to zero.
 More importantly, the closed-loop response becomes slower as $$t_d$$ increases.
-This behavior is likely due to the fact that the discretisation becomes increasingly unsta- ble as $$t_d$$ increases, thereby causing the discretized control to be overdamped compared to the continuous- time solution.
+This behavior is likely due to the fact that the discretisation becomes increasingly unstable as $$t_d$$ increases, thereby causing the discretized control to be overdamped compared to the continuous- time solution.

 The solver on the other hand, assuming a fixed parameter $$x$$, converges faster for an increasing $$t_d$$.
 This can be explained by noting